Kuzziv/PokemonLib/PokemonGameLib.Tests/README.md

 # PokemonGameLib.Tests

-**PokemonGameLib.Tests** is a test project for the `PokemonGameLib` library.
-It includes unit tests that verify the functionality and correctness of the library's features.
+**PokemonGameLib.Tests** is a test project designed to verify the functionality and correctness of the `PokemonGameLib` library through unit testing.

 ## Prerequisites